Sukhendu2002/WP-Book/README.md

 # WP Book Plugin

-WP Book is a WordPress plugin assignment from [rtCamp](https://learn.rtcamp.com/courses/basic-wordpress-plugin-development/l/assignment-basic-wp-plugin-development/)
+WP Book is a WordPress plugin.
+This is an assignment project from the [WordPress Course](https://learn.rtcamp.com/courses/basic-wordpress-plugin-development/l/assignment-basic-wp-plugin-development/) offered by rtCamp.

 ## Features